Our Shareholders Agreement template:

 - Over 100 sold!

-- Drafted by an expert UK lawyer for reliability
+- Drafted by an expert UK solicitor for reliability

 - Full guidance notes included for easy drafting

-- Suitable for any company in the UK
+- Suitable for any private limited company in the UK

 - Includes our no quibbles satisfaction guarantee